The district will administer leave that qualifies for Family and Medical Leave Act (FMLA)

 military events and related activities, childcare and school activities, the need for financial and legal

-arrangements, counseling, rest and recuperation, post-deployment activities, and other activities as
+arrangements, counseling, rest and recuperation, post-deployment activities, parental care, and other

 Serious Health Condition – Illness, injury, impairment or physical or mental condition that involves